 On Target Computers, depends on deployment settings.
 Press the F12 key to continue the PXE boot process.
 Windows PE starts, and then the Task Sequence Wizard starts.
 You will be presented with the Welcome to the Task Sequence Wizard.
 If media is password protected, provide a password.
 Click Next.

 Complete the Task Sequence Wizard by selecting deployed task sequence.
 Click Next.

 Once you complete the Wizard, the deployment of the new operating system begins.
-When the deployment process is complete, you will be prompt screen to Sign in to device.
+When the deployment process is complete, you will be prompted on screen to Sign in to the device.

 Troubleshooting – Windows 10 2004 Using SCCM

 The first step to troubleshoot SCCM OSD Task Sequence issues to is check out the SMSTS.log.
-Learn how to read SMSTS.log effectively for troubleshoot SCCM OSD Task Sequence.
+Learn how to read SMSTS.log effectively for troubleshooting SCCM OSD Task Sequence.